 Work in progress

 The optimal rate of steady state inflation in sticky price models is positive once one incorporates firm heterogeneity and plausible firm-level productivity trends.
-Provides closed form expressions for the optimal inflation rate.
+We provide closed-form expressions for the optimal inflation rate.
+The appendix for the multi-sector model is available here.

 Stock Prices and Economic Activity, with Sebastian Merkel, coming soon: presentation slides available upon request